tambrulee/portfolio_project/README.md

 ### 1. Home / About Me

 This is the landing page when the user first comes onto the website.
 It's split into three main sections: a hero image, body of text describing me and a banner showing icons of the coding languages I use.

+I decided to use the Scrollspy feature after applying it to the Project page and liking the way it looked.
+In terms of UX I thought it went well with the overall theme and made the information look nicely compact on the page.

 <img src="assets/images/README/Finished Pages/About Page - Finished.png">
 <img src="assets/images/README/Finished Pages/Tablet:Mobile View - About Page -  Finished.png">

 **Wire Frames**

+Initally,

 <img src="assets/images/README/Wireframes/Mobile_view.png">
 <img src="assets/images/README/Wireframes/Front_page.png">